fthomas/refined/README.md

 The latest version of the library is 0.1.1, which is built against Scala 2.11.

-If you're using SBT, add the following to your build file:
+If you're using SBT, add the following to your build:

     libraryDependencies += "eu.timepit" %% "refined" % "0.1.1"

 **refined** is also available for [Scala.js][scala.js].
-To use it with your Scala.js project, add the following to your SBT build file:
+To use it with your Scala.js project, add the following to your build:

     libraryDependencies += "eu.timepit" %%% "refined" % "0.1.1"